ktmeaton/balcony-garden/_posts/2022-05-28-planting-day.md

 tags: [planting, seed, wind, dirt, planter, basil, beet, carrot, garlic, green onion, lettuce, parsnip, pepper, onion, radish, tomato, edmonton]
 ---

 I am gardening on my own for the first time ever!
-I have never been succesful at keeping a plant alive for more than a month, so this time I'm trying a few different things.
+I have never been succesful at keeping a plant alive for more than a month, so this time I'm trying three different things.

 1. **I'm directly sowing seeds _outside_**.
 We have a west-facing balcony and it gets HOT during the day 🌞.
 1. **I'm using _proper planters_ and _potting soil_**.
 No more grocery store herbs in fragile plastic containers and sad soil.